 Fact: Rainforests cover around 6% of the Earth

-Fact: Rainforests are home to half of all the plant and animal species on earth
+Fact: Rainforests are home to at least half of the Earth’s animal and plant species

-Even though rainforests only cover around 6 to 7 percent of the world’s landmass, they are home to around half of its land-based animal and plant species.
+Even though rainforests only cover around 6 to 7 percent of the world’s landmass, they are home to more than half of its animal and plant species.